 Makris Gialos: This is one of the most beautiful beaches on Kefalonia.
 With golden, fine sand and clear blue sea, it is situated below pine trees in Lassi.
 At Makris Gialos you will find sunbeds, umbrellas and every kind of water sports you can wish for.
 The beach bar serves also to the sunbed area if you like.
 Furthermore, there are toilet facilities, changing huts and showers.

 In July and August, the beach is very busy.
 At that time of the summer, you can enjoy a quiet time if you go for a swim early in the morning.

 Platis Gialos: Platis Gialos is situated right next to Makris Gialos.
 With the same soft sand and beautiful clear sea, it is much shorter.
 These two beaches are separated from each other only by a rock formation.

 Continuing south nature changes from pine trees above you to steep white cliffs.
 Here you will find some coves with small beaches, some of them accessible only by boat.

-This is the first of the three beaches in Minies, situated near the Kefalonia airport.
+This is the first of the three beaches in Minies, situated near Kefalonia airport.

 Eglina beach is separated from the bigger Megali Ammos by a small rock formation.
 Being smaller this is not an organized beach.

-Ammes: Continuing south from Eglina you reach Ammes Beach, a beautiful sandy beach with sun beds, umbrellas and beach bar.
-Due to the nearby airport you can see the planes take off and landing.
+Ammes: Continuing south from Eglina you reach Ammes Beach, a beautiful sandy beach with sunbeds, umbrellas and a beach bar.
+Due to the nearby airport, you can see the planes at take-off and landing.
 In high season Ammes can become quite busy.

-Ask your boat rental, which is the furthest beach you are allowed to go, staying within in your mile limit.
+Ask your boat rental, which is the furthest beach you are allowed to cruise to, staying within your mile limit.